anonymByte-404/base-string-converter/README.md

 <h2 align="center">Usage</h2>

-1. Select a string for conversion
+1. <strong>Select the type of conversion:</strong>
+  <br>Choose the type of conversion you want to perform (e.g., String, Base)
    <br><img src="assets/images/image1.png" alt="image1">

-2. Choose the target base
+2. <strong>Choose the target base:</strong>
+  <br>Select the target numeral system for your conversion (e.g., Base64, Base32, etc.).
    <br><img src="assets/images/image2.png" alt="image2">

-3. Input the string to be converted
+3. <strong>Input the string to convert:</strong>
+  <br>Provide the string or data you wish to convert into the selected base or encoding.
    <br><img src="assets/images/image3.png" alt="image3">

+4. <strong>View the conversion output:</strong>
-4. View the conversion output and proceed with further actions
+  <br>Check the conversion result and decide whether to proceed with further actions, such as repeating the conversion or returning to the main menu.
    <br><img src="assets/images/image4.png" alt="image4">

 <h2 align="center">Code Example</h2>